In this post we take a detailed look at what causes frozen shoulder and the best exercises to help you recover from it as quickly as possible.

 Why would your brain do this?

-What’s certain is that it’s not for shits and giggles.
+What’s certain is that it’s not for fun.

 The shoulder joint relies heavily on the muscular system for stability.
-Because of the large variety of motions required, the joint can’t be stabilised with multiple ligaments like the knee for example.
+The large variety of motions required means the joint can’t be stabilised with multiple ligaments like the knee for example.